skius/grabapl/grabapl/problems-testcases.md

   built recursively.
 * Positive: The built operation cannot abstractly _always_ eg add a new node, since that would be an infinite loop.
   Hence we know for sure that the operation will not abstractly add a new node.
+  Removing a node should also not be possible in every branch simultaneously.
 * But: How do we know the new _abstract values_ to set in the abstract graph after recursing?

 For user defined operations, we could make the user say which (sound) changes they want to be visible.